antao97/LGM/indoor_scene/INSTALL.md

 pip install open3d==0.9.0
 ```

-Make sure that you use the 0.9.0 version of open3d, otherwise you will encounter an error when you run the following commands.
+Make sure that you use the 0.9.0 version of open3d, otherwise you will encounter an error when you run the experiment.